Language Specification

 Lexical Details

-This section defines lexical details of the Jeff language.
+This section defines lexical details of the A language.

-The following words are considered reserved, and should be yield a distinct token (rather than be counted as an identifier).
+The following character sequences are considered reserved, and should be yield a distinct token (rather than be counted as an identifier).

 Identifiers